What is Accounting?

 Its primary purpose is to provide stakeholders—such as investors, creditors, management, and regulators—with accurate and relevant information about the financial health and performance of an entity.
 Accounting helps in making informed decisions, assessing the profitability, financial position, and cash flow of an organization, and ensuring compliance with legal and regulatory requirements.

-There are various branches of accounting, including financial accounting (focused on external reporting), managerial accounting (focused on internal decision-making), tax accounting (dealing with tax-related matters), and auditing (verifying the accuracy of financial information).
+There are various branches of accounting, including financial (focused on external reporting), managerial (focused on internal decision-making), tax (dealing with tax-related matters), and auditing (verifying the accuracy of financial information).

 Where can Accounting Lead?